-The Notes will bear interest from (and including) October 21, 2016 (the "Issue Date") to (but excluding) April 21, 2022 (the "Maturity Date") at a fixed rate of 5.500% per annum.
-Interest will be payable semi-annually in arrear in equal installments on the 21st day of each April and October in each year (each an "Interest Payment Date") up to (and including) the Maturity Date; provided that if any such date is not a Payment Business Day (as defined in Condition 7.6), then such payment will be made on the next Payment Business Day but without any further interest or other payment being made in respect of such delay.
+The Notes will bear interest from (and including) April 25, 2017 (the "Issue Date") to (but excluding) April 25, 2024 (the "Maturity Date") at a fixed rate of 6.125% per annum.
+Interest will be payable semi-annually in arrear in equal installments on the 25th day of each April and October in each year (each an "Interest Payment Date") up to (and including) the Maturity Date; provided that if any such date is not a Payment Business Day (as defined in Condition 7.6), then such payment will be made on the next Payment Business Day but without any further interest or other payment being made in respect of such delay.
 Principal of the Notes is scheduled to be repaid on the Maturity Date, but may be repaid earlier under certain circumstances described herein and in the Base Prospectus.
 For a more detailed description of the Notes, see "Terms and Conditions of the Notes" herein.

 This prospectus (this "Prospectus") has been approved by the Central Bank of Ireland, as competent authority under Directive 2003/71/EC as amended (including the amendments made by Directive 2010/73/EU) (the "Prospectus Directive").
 The Central Bank of Ireland only approves this Prospectus as meeting the requirements imposed under Irish and European Union ("EU") law pursuant to the Prospectus Directive.
 Such approval relates only to Notes that are to be admitted to trading on a regulated market for the purposes of Directive 2004/39/EC and/or that are to be offered to the public in any member state of the European Economic Area.
-Application has been made to the Irish Stock Exchange plc (the "Irish Stock Exchange") for the Notes to be admitted to its official list (the "Official List") and trading on its regulated market (the "Main Securities Market"); however, no assurance can be given that such application will be accepted.
-References in this Prospectus to the Notes being "listed" (and all related references) shall mean that the Notes have been admitted to the Official List and trading on the Main Securities Market.
+Application has been made to the Irish Stock Exchange plc (the "Irish Stock Exchange") for the Notes to be admitted to its official list (the "Official List") and to trading on its regulated market (the "Main Securities Market"); however, no assurance can be given that such application will be accepted.
+References in this Prospectus to the Notes being "listed" (and all related references) shall mean that the Notes have been admitted to the Official List and have been admitted to trading on the Main Securities Market.

 Application has been made to the Capital Markets Board (the "CMB") of the Republic of Turkey ("Turkey"), in its capacity as competent authority under Law No. 6362 (the "Capital Markets Law") of Turkey relating to capital markets, for the issuance and sale of the Notes by the Bank outside of Turkey.
-The Notes cannot be sold before the approved issuance certificate (ihraç belgesi) and the approved tranche issuance certificate (tertip ihraç belgesi) have been obtained from the CMB.
-The CMB issuance certificate relating to the issuance of notes under the Program based upon which the offering of the Notes is conducted was obtained on February 16, 2016 and the tranche issuance certificate bearing the approval of the CMB relating to the Notes is expected to be obtained from the CMB on or before the Issue Date.
+The Notes cannot be sold before the approved issuance certificate (ihraç belgesi) has been obtained from the CMB.
+The CMB issuance certificate relating to the issuance of notes under the Program based upon which the offering of the Notes is conducted was obtained on February 7, 2017 and the written approval of the CMB relating to the Notes is expected to be obtained from the CMB on or before the Issue Date.